Understand and Overcome Resistance to Change in Your Company

-Jane loves the new brand of coffee in the coffee machines.
-Steve is thrilled with the new project management software.
-The sales team is delighted with the new management structure.
-Everything is going smoothly.
+Chloe loves the new brand of coffee in the office kitchen.
+Steve is thrilled with the new project management software, and the sales team is pumped about the new boss.
+Change is smooth.

-The following guide will help you navigate and overcome resistance to change in your organization.
+This guide will help you overcome employee resistance to ensure your change initiatives succeed.

 To put it simply, change is scary — and challenging.
 Maintaining an existing habit is easier than changing.
 Trying something new means there is a possibility of failure.
 Most people prefer to stay in their comfort zone than venture into unknown territory.

-Even individuals who profess to enjoy change may find it challenging in the workplace.
-That is because self-initiated, personal change is a very from top-down organizational change.
-Resistance occurs because, in a work environment, change is not a choice.
+Even individuals who claim to enjoy change may find it challenging in the workplace.
+After all, choosing to make a change in one’s personal life is very different than accepting top-down organizational change.
+Resistance to change in the workplace occurs because most often employees don’t have a choice.
 This triggers a sense of lost control and uncertainty.

-Too often the focus is on what is lost, rather than what can be gained.
+Too often, employees focus on what may be lost, rather than what can be gained.

 Who resists change?